 This is a very old myth that many believe.
 And it stems from the idea that milk is stored in the breast.
 Thus if milk is stored, the alcohol is stored in the milk, and the only way to get rid of the alcohol in the milk is to pump it out and discard it.

 Fortunately, that is not how breastmilk works.
 Breastmilk does not indefinitely store alcohol that is in your system.
 Since breastmilk is made from your blood supply, it means that it leaves the milk as alcohol leaves your bloodstream.
 So even if you try to pump milk to reduce the alcohol content, it won’t work.
 You need to wait about 2 hours after consuming alcohol to ensure almost no alcohol remains in the system.
 Your general rule should be, “If you’re sober enough to drive, you’re sober enough to breastfeed.”
-However, it is advisable to pump if you will be separated from your baby for an extended period of time when drinking alcohol.
+However, it is advisable to pump if you are separated from your baby for an extended time when drinking alcohol.
 This would help to protect your milk supply by removing the milk and preventing clogged ducts.
 You can discard this pumped milk.

 Myth #3: It can take 3 days for alcohol to leave breastmilk.

-That is absolutely not true.
+This is not true.
 As mentioned before, alcohol isn’t magically stored in your breastmilk, and thus the alcohol levels of your milk drop just as your blood alcohol levels drop.
 The rate at which your blood alcohol level drops is rather individual.
 It all depends on your body weight, body fat percentage, and the amount of food consumed while drinking.
 But on average, you can assume that blood alcohol levels are at their highest 30 minutes to 1 hour after drinking and go down significantly 2-3 hours after consuming 1 drink.